oremnirv/oremnirv.github.io/_posts/2021-11-18-likelihood-is--all-you-need-part-I-abandoning-r-squared.markdown

 , and if you model your problem with a fixed variance, then $R^2$ is just another way to communicate the likelihood ratio.
 However, if you use a model with non fixed variance, for example $y_t \sim  \operatorname{Normal}(f(t), σ(t)^2)$, evaluating it with $R^2$ will completely ignore the fact that you have a non fixed variance.
 An example of such a model is Gaussian Process.
 Instead, **you can just use the likelihood of your model, rather than just plugging the values into the $R^2$ formula**.

+I would like to thank Mala Virdee, Marc Girona-Mata, and Raghul Parthipan for their feedback and thoughts culminating in this post.